Stay protected from cyber threats

 Update the passwords for your email, Telstra ID and banking logins.
 Choose strong passphrases and avoid reusing passwords across accounts.

-For assistance with your Telstra account and services, call us on 13 22 00.
+For assistance with your Telstra account and services, call 13 22 00.

 If you gave any financial details, your bank can freeze your card or monitor your account.
 Contacting them early can make a difference.